the velvet underground's john cale on protest fashion in the age of trump | read | i-D

-"We're going to be talking about one of my favorite topics: clothing," John Cale says to me over the phone in his thick Welsh accent.
+"We're going to be talking about one of my favourite topics: clothing," John Cale says to me over the phone in his thick Welsh accent.

 The legendary musician is best known for co-founding The Velvet Underground with Lou Reed in 1965.
 But over the past 50 years, he's also cemented himself as a force in the fashion world.
 Alongside his bandmates, Cale helped pioneer the all-black-everything proto-punk uniform.
 He was briefly married to designer Betsey Johnson, and has walked the runway for Comme des Garçons and Yohji Yamamoto.
-Even today, at the age of 74-years-old, he's boldly rocking dresses by Hood By Air.
+Even today, at 74, he's boldly rocking dresses by Hood By Air.

 Cale's interest in music and style have always gone hand in hand.
-As a young boy in Wales, he attempted to recreate the sleek suits he saw his favorite rock and rollers like Bill Haley wear on television.
-"I'd try and get a pattern and organize it in such a way.
+As a young boy in Wales, he attempted to recreate the sleek suits he saw his favourite rock and rollers like Bill Haley wear on television.
+"I'd try and get a pattern and organise it in such a way.
 I would always be messing with them and trying to make a different pattern than what was given." he explains.
-"In Wales in those days, you'd drive [tailors] crazy because they knew what they [liked] to do and they did that.
+"In Wales in those days, you'd drive tailors crazy because they knew what they liked to do and they did that.
 They didn't like expanding on it."

 Even in the early 50s, Cale gravitated towards the rebellious look of American rock and roll artists.
 He would slick back his hair and wear tight pants with pointy Winklepicker boots.
-"When Rock Around the Clock came around and Bill Haley and the others came to film theaters, I would go to the theaters and I ended up on the stage dancing."
+"When Rock Around the Clock came around and Bill Haley and the others came to film theatres, I would go to the theatres and I ended up on the stage dancing."

 "We never agreed 'Now we are going to wear black,' I think that was one agreement too many for us," Cale said laughing.
 Still, the band's iconic all-black look became the go-to for New York's growing counterculture.